ooddle

 Wearables tell you what is wrong.
 Protocols tell you what to do.
 You eventually need both, but in that order.

-Whoop is a wrist-worn tracker that scores your recovery, sleep, and daily strain. ooddle is a wellness app that builds a daily protocol across Metabolic, Movement, Mind, Recovery, and Optimize.
+Whoop is a wrist-worn tracker that continuously scores your recovery, sleep, and daily strain, then surfaces those numbers in an app designed for people who care about training data. ooddle is a wellness app that builds a daily protocol across Metabolic, Movement, Mind, Recovery, and Optimize.
 They look like competitors only because both are about feeling better.
-In practice they live in different categories.
+In practice they live in different categories: Whoop is a measurement product, ooddle is a behavior product.

 If you do not know what to do with the data, more data is not the answer.
 A protocol is.